 Surveys, where users leave written feedback on their product experience and opinions.

 User feedback, which is gathered from surveys, interviews, focus groups, and other research methods.
 This type of data tells us about users' needs and preferences.

 While any kind of data is valuable, collecting a combination of quantitative and qualitative data can help create a more complete understanding of the greater context behind a user's actions or opinions.

-How to Analyze User Research Data to Learn What Matters to Users
+How to Understand Your Data to Learn What Matters to Users

 Collecting data about user behavior is the first step to establishing a greater understanding of your target audience.
 The next step is to analyze the results from all your research to uncover the themes or insights that will inform your design decisions moving forward.

 An empathy map is a powerful visual tool that helps you better understand your customers by organizing their behavior and motivation.
 It’s essentially a visual representation of what your users are thinking and feeling as they interact with your product or service—allowing you to step into your customer's shoes and gain insight into their needs, wants, and desires.